 If you are like me, you may have cut out or reduced the carb heavy Italian foods like spaghetti and lasagna in favor of healthier options.
 However, Italian food is my absolute favorite!
 I can eat the tomato sauce straight from the jar.
 Literally.
-And my Italian blood craves it from time to time which is why I love this healthy spin on pasta!
+And my Italian blood craves it from time to time which is why I love this spaghetti squash spaghetti — a healthy spin on pasta!

 Why is spaghetti squash healthier than pasta noodles (regardless of the type of noodle)?
 The most important reason is that it is not processed.
 I love the phrase “If God made it, it is ok, but if man made it, stay away”.
 Naturally there is no gluten, dairy, wheat, yeast, or salt in squash.
 Your waistline will thank you because whole wheat pasta packs on about 150 more calories and 30 more grams of carbs than its replacement, spaghetti squash.